Being A Student In Singapore: 2016 vs 2017

-The government of Singapore have been working for many years to improve prospects for students and the educational system in general to ensure that they will have a bright future.
-Many new reforms have been introduced in 2017 in an attempt to encourage more students to embark on programs of study at higher education level.
+The Singaporean government have been working for many years to improve prospects for students and the educational system in general to ensure that they will have a bright future.
+Many new reforms have been introduced in 2017 in an attempt to encourage more students to embark on programmes of study at higher education level.
 The main changes that have been introduced include:

 Ease of Transportation